 Establishing your child’s legal paternity, is a life-changing event not only for the child, but for you and the other parent as well.
 Being the legal parent of a child carries with it many rights and responsibilities.
 In order to make sure this important legal relationship is created properly, and that all parties understand what it means, it is best to work with an experienced California paternity attorney.

 It may be obvious to the mother and father of a child that they are the biological parents of a child.
 In the state of California, though, if the parents are not married, they must take legal steps to establish the legal relationship between the father and child.
-At Kim Roberts Law, we work with both mothers and fathers in California paternity cases to make sure that their rights, as well as those of the child, are protected.
+At Roberts & Zatlin Family Law, we work with both mothers and fathers in California paternity cases to make sure that their rights, as well as those of the child, are protected.

 Why is it important to establish paternity legally?
 Doing so is necessary in order to: